laurmertea/hangman-python-developer/README.md

 ### Learning outcomes
 With functions, loops, lists and other variables, this is a great project for Python basics.
 As a cherry on top, it even includes a random module.
 Don’t be intimidated by the number of stages; they ensure that your dive into Python is safe and smooth.

+### Stage 1/8: Hello, Hangman
+Welcome the user and print “The game will be available soon”.